top of page

 This cross-cultural model is based on data from 50,000 directors participating in the in-house research sessions and more than 150,000 online questionnaires prepared for 68 nationalities.
 In the Lewis Model, Culture is based NOT on nationality, economic development, or religion - it is based on BEHAVIOR.

-Richard Lewis has visited 135 countries and has worked in over 20 of them.
+Richard Lewis has visited 135 countries and worked in over 20 of them.
 He also speaks 10 European and 2 Asian languages.

 What are cultural type categories defined in this model